St. Paul DWI Lawyer

 How Does the IID Program Work?

-The IID program works by enabling a motorist convicted of one or multiple DWIs or other certain DWI-related offenses to obtain a restricted driver’s license instead of having one’s license revoked for a longer period of time.
-This is beneficial for those who need to drive to and from work, school, or to pick up their children instead of being completely denied the ability to drive.
-In this way, the IID program helps convicted DWI motorists lead more-or-less normal lives.
+The IID program operates by allowing a motorist convicted of one or more DWIs or other specified DWI-related offenses to obtain a restricted driver’s license instead of having their license revoked for an extended period.
+This is beneficial for those who need to drive to and from work, school, or to pick up their children, rather than being completely denied the ability to drive.
+In this way, the IID program helps convicted DWI motorists lead more-or-less everyday lives.

 How Long Does the IID Program Last?

-Two primary factors determine the length of time a person must participate in the program.
+Two primary factors determine the duration of a person's participation in the program.
 They are the number of prior DWI offenses and the offender’s level of intoxication at the time of the current offense.

-Offenders are sentenced to a particular length of time to participate in the program; however, any violation of the program’s rules may result in an extension.
+Offenders are sentenced to a specific length of time to participate in the program; however, any violation of the program’s rules may result in an extension of their sentence.
 Typically, a first DWI results in a one-year IID requirement, and each subsequent DWI adds a year to the program’s total length.

 How Is My Life Impacted by a DWI?